iCliniq Logo

 It is very common to have small bleeds or clots in the sputum post-tonsillectomy.
 There is nothing that you need to worry about.

-However, in a situation where you develop huge intermittent clots, it is always better to get it examined by the operating surgeon.
+However, in a situation where you develop huge intermittent clots, it is always better to get them examined by the operating surgeon.
 This indicates a secondary hemorrhage.
 Make sure you do the gargles with salt water 8 to 10 times a day and Betadine 4 to 5 times a day separately.
 Gargles are the only effective way to prevent secondary infection and bleeding in the throat other than antibiotics.
-The slough accumulating in the tonsillar fossa can often lead to secondary infection and that can flare up the inflammation causing bleeding.
+The slough accumulating in the tonsillar fossa can often lead to secondary infection, and that can flare up the inflammation, causing bleeding.

-Make sure your food intake is good, avoid oily, and spicy food items.
-Do not smoke or consume alcohol, it slows down healing.
-Keep sipping on boiled warm water every 2 hours for the next one month.
+Make sure your food intake is good, and avoid oily and spicy food items.
+Do not smoke or consume alcohol, as it slows down healing.
+Keep sipping on boiled warm water every 2 hours for the next month.
 Hydration is extremely important.
-Do not retch too much as this can also be a reason for intermittent bleeds.
+Do not retch too much, as this can also be a reason for intermittent bleeds.

 I hope this helps.